Creamy mushroom rice with porcini

 • If you’re picking porcini mushrooms, it’s best to use the mushroom the same day you brought them home.
 Do not keep them for more than two days in the refrigerator (stored in a paper bag).

 • If you’re buying porcini mushrooms on the market, look only for fresh and healthy-looking mushrooms.
 It’s best to buy them from a known seller for whom you are sure he brought them straight from the forest.
-Porcini mushrooms, grown after heavy rainfall will contain large amounts of water and will need to be cooked as soon as possible.
+Porcini mushrooms, grown after heavy rainfall, will contain large amounts of water and will need to be cooked as soon as possible.

 • You can make the mushroom rice whole year round with frozen or dried porcini.